 Is there a standard form to fill out?

 There is no industry wide standard form for a Four Point Inspection.
 Some insurance companies provide their own forms; however, most insurance companies will accept forms from companies that perform home inspections provided that they are filled out by qualified individuals.
-Accurate Home Inspections of America, LLC uses the NACHI Uniform 4 Point Inspection form and is approved by Citizens Insurance Corp.and accepted by almost all insurance companies.
+Accurate Home Inspections of America, LLC uses the Citizens Insurance Corp. form and is accepted by almost all insurance companies.

 Can I fill out the form myself?